AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/author-content-fragments.md

 # Authoring Content Fragment {#authoring-content-fragments}

->[!CAUTION]
->
-> The AEM GraphQL API for Content Fragments Delivery is available on request.
-> Please reach out to Adobe Support to enable the API for your AEM as a Cloud Service program.

 In this chapter you will create and edit a new Content Fragment based on the [newly defined Contributor Content Fragment Model](./content-fragment-models.md).
 You will also learn how to create variations of Content Fragments.

 ## Prerequisites {#prerequisites}